wolfsage/CPANTesters-cpanfiledump/README.md

 # TODO

- - More collectors
  - Something to make it easy to exlude modules that are installed when the report notes that a module is recommended but missing
- - More tests for corner cases
+ - Tests for error conditions/weird module version mismatches